-- (1) This Regulation lays down: - (a) conditions for the re-use, within the Union, of certain categories of data held by public sector bodies; - (b) a notification and supervisory framework for the provision of data sharing services; - (c) a framework for voluntary registration of entities which collect and process data made available for altruistic purposes. - This Regulation is without prejudice to specific provisions in other Union legal acts or national law regarding access to or re-use of certain categories of data, or requirements related to processing of personal or non-personal data.
+- (1) This Regulation lays down: - (a) conditions for the re-use, within the Union, of certain categories of data held by public sector bodies; - (b) a notification and supervisory framework for the provision of data sharing services; - (c) a framework for voluntary registration of entities which collect and process data made available for altruistic purposes. - (2) This Regulation is without prejudice to specific provisions in other Union legal acts or national law regarding access to or re-use of certain categories of data, or requirements related to processing of personal or non-personal data.
 Where a sector-specific Union legal act or national law requires public sector bodies, providers of data sharing services or registered entities providing data altruism services to comply with specific additional technical, administrative or organisational requirements, including through an authorisation or certification regime, those provisions of that sector-specific Union legal act or national law shall also apply.
-Any additional requirements shall be non-discriminatory, proportionate and objectively justified. - Union law on the protection of personal data shall apply to any personal data processed in connection with this Regulation.
-In particular, this Regulation shall be without prejudice to Regulation (EU) 2016/679 and Directive 2002/58/EC.
+Any additional requirements shall be non-discriminatory, proportionate and objectively justified. - (3) Union and national law on the protection of personal data shall apply to any personal data processed in connection with this Regulation.
+In particular, this Regulation shall be without prejudice to Regulation (EU) 2016/679 and Directive 2002/58/EC, including the powers of supervisory authorities.
 In the event of conflict between the provisions of this Regulation and Union law on the protection of personal data, the latter prevails.
+This Regulation does not create a legal basis for the processing of personal data. - The provisions of this regulation do not create any obligation on public sector bodies to allow re-use of data nor do they release public sector bodies from their confidentiality obligations under Union or national law.
+This regulation is without prejudice to Union and national law on access to documents and to obligations of public sector bodies under Union and national law to allow the re-use of data. - (4) This Regulation is without prejudice to the competences of the Member States regarding activities concerning public security, defence and national security.